samuelrieder/jaswig.github.io/_posts/2016-07-18-foundational-content-for-jaswig.markdown

 Great books, movies, articles and locations that were extremely important in shaping our thoughts and vision.
 So important that we couldn’t resist sharing them!
 <!--more-->

-Our group has been build on sharing ideas and discussing them we always share interesting content internally but why not put it online and let other people potentially benefit from it either…
+Our group has been build on sharing ideas and discussing them thoroughly.
+So, we thought why not share them with our community as well?

 This post should be constantly evolving.
-So check it out regularly if you are out of inspiration ☺!
+So check it out regularly if you are in need of inspiration ☺!

 ### Books